 Altogether though, you’re getting a hell of a lot for the price.
 It’s the only FDA-cleared EKG wearable you can find for under $200, and the only other Fitbits capable of EKG and EDA readings are the Sense and Sense 2.
 So unless you’re dead set on the smartwatch form factor, the Charge 5 is the better overall deal.

 If you’re trying to decide between the Charge 5 and Versa 4, we recommend the Charge 5 in most cases.
 Both will get you similar health tracking experiences, though the Charge 5 packs in a little extra thanks to the EKG and EDA sensors.
 (But as I mentioned earlier, most people probably won’t use these sensors that much.)
-The Versa 4 will get Google Maps and Wallet in the near future, but it’s been nerfed when it comes to third-party apps.
+The Versa 4 will get Google Maps in the near future, but it’s been nerfed when it comes to third-party apps.
 All things considered, the Charge 5 is the better value.

-The best Fitbit for kids
+Best Fitbit for kids

 That pretty much covers the current Fitbit lineup.
 The only one we haven’t touched thus far — and the only one that I haven’t tested myself — is the $79.95 Ace 3.
 That’s Fitbit’s tracker for kids — and it’s the single Fitbit available for minors.
 It’s a basic tracker with a rugged bumper and comes with parental controls.
 It’s got better battery life than its predecessor but doesn’t come with GPS.
 Also, while it does have heart rate sensors, it’s not a metric that’s actively tracked for children.
 Instead, it’s used to determine how many “active minutes” they’re getting.
 Overall, it’s a decent choice for parents whose main priority is making sure their kids get enough daily exercise.
 If you want location tracking, however, you’re going to have to look for something other than a Fitbit.